 Branches Served: 0911, 0913, 0914, 1611, 1612, 0111, 1211, 1311, 2311, 3112

 10.Forms and tools

-2099 - Authorization for Use and Disclosure of Health Information
+- MSC 3010 - Authorization for Disclosure, Sharing and Use of Individual Information

 0620 - Request for Presumptive Title XIX Decision

 IF you have a disability and need a document on this Web site to be provided to you in another format, please send an email to email@example.com or call the Office of Communication Resources (OCR) at 503-378-3523.
 If you know of others who need this accommodation, please let them know it is available.